Anchor-Protocol/anchor-web-app/app/src/pages/terms/assets/tos2.md

 ### 4. Modification of this Agreement

 We reserve the right, in our sole discretion, to modify this Agreement from time to time.
-If we make any modifications, we will notify you by updating the date at the top of the Agreement and by maintaining a current version of the Agreement at \[link].
+If we make any modifications, we will notify you by updating the date at the top of the Agreement and by maintaining a current version of the Agreement at [app.anchorprotocol.com/terms](https://app.anchorprotocol.com/terms).
 All modifications will be effective when they are posted, and your continued use of the Interface will serve as confirmation of your acceptance of those modifications.
 If you do not agree with any modifications to this Agreement, you must immediately stop accessing and using the Interface.

 ### 5. Proprietary Rights